elotroalex/chiens/_texts/translation.md

 - larvae laughter
 - egg laughter
 - your straw laughter in their steel
-- your lizard laughter in the wall
+- your lizard laughter on their walls
 - your laughter of heresy in their dogma
 - your laughter tattooing their currencies under their noses
 - your irrepressible laughter
-- your laughter of vertigo where the fascinated cities will be ruined
+- your laughter of vertigo wherein spellbound cities will sink
 - your bomb laughter late on their master's feet

 ---